-- Family.
 Are there education options near your new position that fit your children’s needs?
 In English-speaking countries that’s not likely to be an issue, but in a city such as Portovelo, Ecuador or Surabaya, Indonesia, you’ll need to do some research.
 In large or capital cities like Beijing, there are often schools for children of embassy or consulate staff which may be open to expats.
 Also research to see if there are jobs or an expat community for your spouse, to keep them from feeling isolated.

-- Special needs.
 If you or someone in your family has educational or medical special needs, make sure that any location you are considering has the infrastructure, personnel, and ability to meet those needs.
 Make certain you can find the right kind of heart specialist or autism classes where you’re going.
 Special needs do not always preclude overseas work, but they do require extra planning and preparation to ensure a good, safe, fit for everyone.

-- Engage a tax lawyer and/or accountant who are familiar with expatriate needs.
+Engage professionals who are familiar with expatriate needs.
 I strongly recommend this step to every one of my clients thinking of working overseas.
 You’ll be living, working, and earning in another country, while maintaining your original citizenship.
 The taxes and money management can get complicated quickly.
 At the end of your time overseas, you want to be left with comfortable savings and great souvenirs, not an enormous tax bill.

 You need to plan for coming back home as well as planning for leaving.
 You and your family will adjust and thrive in a different culture, language, and become comfortable in your new home.
 At the end of the typical 3-year placement, how will you readjust to returning?
 And adjust to the compensation package without the FSP?
 Plan ahead to maintain your finances and your personal connections to accommodate that re-entry into your country of origin.
 If you’re interested in a single placement and then a re-entry into your home country, it’s worth the effort to maintain active ties to your old community and business network.